The world is your oyster, shuck it!

 AND AS TIMES CHANGE, SO DO WE...

-After several years refining my skills in the marketing, event planning and the catering industries, I eventually found my way back to my original passion - serving authentic seafood dishes to the public - alongside my family.
+After several years refining our skills in the kitchen, marketing, event planning, grocery, and the catering industries, we eventually found our way back to our roots - serving authentic seafood dishes to the public.

-I knew it was time to combine my passions and my entrepreneurial spirit to build my own seafood brand.
-I started Island Girl Seafood in 2019 with the goal to share my seafood connections with others, whether it be on site, retail or wholesale.
-Further, my company is built on partnerships with local commercial fisherman, shellfish farmers, bakers, and pasta makers to insure you alway enjoy the freshest foods that make the Pacific Northwest so iconic.
+We started Island Girl Seafood in 2019 with the goal to share our seafood connections with others, whether it be on site or wholesale.
+Further, our company is built on partnerships with local commercial fisherman, shellfish farmers, bakers, and pasta makers to insure you alway enjoy the freshest foods that make the Pacific Northwest so iconic.

-We bring the seafood extravaganza to you with our unique recipes, event management experience, energetic team and of course, the best quality seafood.
+We bring the seafood extravaganza to you with our unique recipes, event management experience, energetic team, and of course,

 We are your top resource for sustainably sourced wild caught seafood - and we know how to cook it for you.